leehuhlee/leehuhlee.github.io/_posts/2021-04-16-C#-Chatting-Test.md

 * Server\JobTimer.cs
 {% highlight C# %}
-// JobTimerElem will be used in PriorityQueu, so it should support Icomparable Interface struct JobTimerElem : IComparable<JobTimerElem>
+// JobTimerElem will be used in PriorityQueue, so it should support Icomparable Interface struct JobTimerElem : IComparable<JobTimerElem>
 {
     // excute Time